HSBC Bank Oman says agrees Indian business sale to Qatar's Doha Bank

+BRIEF-Fast Finance FY 2016 net profit lowers to 8.1 mln zlotys yoy

+* FY 2016 revenue 39.9 million zlotys versus 40.6 million zlotys a year ago (corrects revenue numbers)

-DUBAI HSBC Bank Oman HBOM.OM said on Wednesday it had agreed on the sale of its Indian business to Qatar's Doha Bank DOBK.QA.
+DUBAI, April 16 HSBC Bank Oman said on Wednesday it had agreed on the sale of its Indian business to Qatar's Doha Bank.

 No value for the transaction was given in the statement to the Muscat Securities Market, but the Omani lender said the unit had two branches and gross assets worth 3.5 billion rupees ($58.1 million) at the end of 2013.